SESYNC-ci/atelier_rgeo/docs/_slides/rgeo_workshop.md

 ===

 To add multiple spatial layers to the same map, we simply add more `geom_sf` layers, which can be based on different datasets (specifying the `data` argument in each `geom`).

 In the code below, we add a point layer for the forest inventory plots, assigning the color aesthetic to cover type.
 We also use `theme_set(theme_bw())` to change from the default grey theme to the black and white theme in all future plots.
+{:.notes}